Get insider access

 Score distribution

-A speaker's charge time is important when you want to charge your speaker before taking it with you on the go.
-It's useful if a speaker can charge quickly, so you don't have to wait too long before using it.
-To test a speaker's charge time, we let the battery fully empty in the battery life test then plug it in using its provided charging cable.
+A speaker's charge time is important when you want to charge your speaker before taking it on the go.
+It's useful if a speaker can charge quickly, so you don't have to wait too long before using it, especially if the battery life isn't particularly extensive.
+To test a speaker's charge time, we let the battery fully empty and then plug it in using the provided charging cable.
 We record how long it takes for the speaker's battery to become full.
-Some speakers, like the Sony SRS-XB12, have a light that indicates when the battery is full, while others have an audio indicator for the battery's charge level.
-A few speakers, like the Sonos Move, only indicate the battery status using their companion app.
+Some speakers, like the Sony SRS-XB13, have a light that indicates when the battery is low, charging, and full, while others have an audio indicator for the battery's charge level.
+A few speakers, like the Sonos Move 2, only indicate the battery status using their companion app.

 We consider <2 hours to be a good charging time for speakers.
-The Anker Soundcore Flare 2 takes just two hours to fully charge from an empty battery, which is good.
-Most speakers that we've tested take longer than two hours to fully charge, though if you allow enough time to charge your speaker before taking it with you outside, there shouldn't be an issue.
+For example, the Harman/Kardon Go + Play 3 takes just two hours to fully charge from an empty battery.
+Most speakers we've tested take longer than two hours to charge fully, though if you allow enough time to charge your speaker before taking it out and about, there shouldn't be an issue.

 Power Saving